irineub/Soda-Machine-AI/README.md

     ```

 2.  **Ensure `docker-compose.yaml` is configured:**
     The `docker-compose.yaml` file should already contain the `LLM_MODEL` and `OPENAI_API_KEY` environment variables for the backend service.
-An example snippet for the backend service within your `docker-compose.yaml` would look like this:
+An example snippet for the backend service within your `docker-compose.yaml` would look like this, edit and add your own api key and prefered llm model:

     ```yaml
     services: